Manzanit0/elixir-monorepo/README.md

 ## Getting started

 `docker compose up` should get you running.
-To play with a specific service just run `docker down <service name>`, and run it baremetal for the best feedback loop.
+To play with a specific service just run `docker stop <service name>`, and run it baremetal for the best feedback loop.

-## TODO

-Some topics I want to explore:
+## Some topics explored

-- [X] Have each service take care of their migrations
+- Have each service take care of their migrations
-- [X] Connect Auth Service -> Email service via HTTP
+- Making requests from one service to another
-- [X] Distributed tracing via OpenTelemetry
+- Distributed tracing via OpenTelemetry
-- [X] Log aggregation
+- Log aggregation
-- [X] How would shared libraries look like?
+- Shared code between services: libraries.
-- [ ] Creating CI to deploy individually each service avoiding couplement.
+- Creating individual CI pipelines for each service avoiding couplement.

 ## Distributed tracing